-Lu Dong is a behavioral and social scientist at the RAND Corporation.
-Also a clinical psychologist with expertise in evidence-based psychological treatments for youth and their families, her research has broadly focused on developing and evaluating transdiagnostic psychological interventions, particularly for sleep disturbances in at-risk youth and adults with severe mental illness.
-She is also interested in leveraging the science of behavior change to engage and support parents in promoting adolescent health.
+Lu Dong (she/her) is a behavioral scientist at RAND and a professor of policy analysis at the Pardee RAND Graduate School.
+Also a clinical psychologist with expertise in evidence-based psychological treatments for youth and families, her research aims to address mental health and health-related disparities within minoritized populations.
+She is committed to promoting health equity through the development, testing, and dissemination of culturally congruent interventions among individuals from racial, ethnic, and other marginalized communities.
+Grounded in community-based participatory research principles, her work delves into the intricate intersectionality of racial and ethnic minority status with other stigmatized social identities.
+She utilizes a variety of research methods, including quantitative techniques like multilevel modeling and structural equation modeling, qualitative approaches, mixed-methods investigations, and both observational and clinical trial designs.
 Prior to joining RAND, Dong was a postdoctoral researcher at the University of California, Berkeley, where she worked on several National Institutes of Health-funded randomized controlled trials testing transdiagnostic interventions.
-Dong holds a Ph.D. in clinical psychology from Emory University, an M.H.S. in mental health from Johns Hopkins Bloomberg School of Public Health, and Bachelor's degrees from Peking University.
+Dong holds a Ph.D. in Clinical Psychology from Emory University, an M.H.S. in Mental Health from Johns Hopkins Bloomberg School of Public Health, and bachelor's degrees from Peking University.

 Lu Dong, Laura M. Bogart, Matt G. Mutchler, Sean J. Laurence, David J. Klein, Mahlet Gizaw, Glenn J. Wagner, "Perceived discrimination, adherence to antiretroviral therapy, and HIV care engagement among HIV-positive black adults: the mediating role of medical mistrust," Journal of Behavioral Medicine, 45, 2022